Fatimazza/MyCypressTest/README.md

 ## Preparation

-What will to be used on this project
+What will be used on this project

 | Item           | Source                                                         |
 | -------------- | ------------------------------------------------------------ |